TheDigitalFrontier/parallel-decision-trees/README.md

 ## Future Work
-Hyperparameter Search
+#### Hyperparameter Search
 Our project focused primarily on parallelizing the fitting of trees and forests consisting of multiple such trees, given a set of hyperparameter values.
 In our experiments, these are simply set manually after some experimentation and based on experience in the field.
 A more holistic approach would also incorporate searching a space of hyperparameters to identify the best configuration to then fit using our shared-memory parallelized implementation.
-This was on our roadmap to implement, but due to time constraints we had to de-prioritize it.
+This was on our roadmap to implement, but due to time constraints, we had to de-prioritize it.

-Cross Validation
+####Cross Validation
 A truly robust hyperparameter search is conducted using cross validation, whereby performance is not evaluated on a static held-out validation set, but the training set is instead split into k “folds”.
 For a given set of hyperparameter values, a model is fit for each k on all k-1 folds and evaluated on the held-out fold k.
 The performance on each held-out fold k is then averaged to find the best hyperparameter values.
 K-fold cross validation is thus only relevant if hyperparameter search is performed in the first place, thus this is a natural extension once such searching functionality is potentially added.

 A challenge with cross validation is thus that it means fitting k instances of the same hyperparameter configuration, which makes it much more costly than simple training validation split.
 As is usually the case, robustness and reliability comes at computational cost.
 However, fitting k models rather than a single one is an obvious candidate for parallelization.

-OpenMP+MPI hybrid parallelization
+#### OpenMP+MPI hybrid parallelization
 As mentioned, MPI is not optimal for parallelizing the fitting of a single forest with multiple trees.
 A better candidate for distributed-memory parallelization is performing hyperparameter search.
 This was on our roadmap as a stretch goal.
 In the intended OpenMP+MPI hybrid parallelization model we would use OpenMP to parallelize the fitting of separate trees and the search for candidate node splits within each across threads, while MPI would distribute doing so within different subset of hyperparameter values across computing nodes.

 Thus, the master node would determine the hyperparameter combinations to evaluate, and pass subsets out to the different worker nodes.
 Each worker would take its set of hyperparameters and fit a forest of trees, parallelized using OpenMP, before evaluating its validation data performance and sending that result back to the master node.
 The master would then pick the best-performing hyperparameter configuration, and fit a final forest on the combined training and validation sets.
 The demo would then presumably evaluate this final model on held-out test data.

-Genetic algorithms
+#### Genetic algorithms
 Excitingly, we were hoping to implement a basic genetic algorithm to perform a more sophisticated hyperparameter search than simply exhausting a grid.
 Genetic algorithms are not a novelty as such, but they are not often used for hyperparameter searching.
 Admittedly they are somewhat overkill for tree-based models as there is only so much one can do with their hyperparameter values, but it would have been an interesting learning experience.
 Similarly to the proposed hybrid model of using distributed-memory parallelization for evaluating subsets of hyperparameters and shared-memory parallelization for fitting the forest for each configuration, a genetic searching algorithm would be very similar.

 Rather than searching a predetermined grid of hyperparameter values, a genetic algorithm fits iterations of a fixed number of models with different configurations, evaluates their performance on held-out data (or, ideally, using cross-validation), discards the worst-performing ones, and combines the best ones to fill the set back up to the fixed size.
 Children configurations are made by pairing parent models, which manifests itself in different ways for different functional forms; for trees, a natural way to combine high-performing parent trees is picking some hyperparameter values for each.
 Inspired by natural selection, random mutations are typically thrown in on top to give the search some randomness and, hopefully, the ability to escape local minima.